Home

 I’ve heard there is more than one type of autism?
 Is that true and how do they differ?

 Dr. Judith Miles and her colleagues at the University of Missouri Medical Center identified two main types of Autism: Complex and Essential Autism.
-In Complex Autism, children typically exhibit subtle physical features that appear different from their family’s (e.g. ears, teeth, spacing of eyes).
+In Complex Autism children typically exhibit subtle physical features that appear different from their family's (e.g. ears, teeth, spacing of eyes).
 It is associated with more severe disability, lower IQ, more language and social impairment, more EEG and MRI abnormalities.
 Complex Autism does not run in families.
-Sex ratio is 3:1 for males to females.
+Sex ratio is 3:1.
 Response to treatment is usually less favorable.
-In Essential Autism, the children typically do not exhibit any physical differences (called dysmorphic features), they have higher IQs, stronger language and social skills, and are less likely to show EEG or MRI differences.
+In Essential Autism the children typically do not exness-th.com exhibit any physical differences (called dysmorphic features), they have higher IQs, stronger language and social skills, and are less likely to show EEG or MRI differences.
 Response to treatment is usually more favorable.
 Essential Autism is more likely to recur within the same family (e.g. siblings, cousins), and the male to female sex ratio is twice as high as in Complex Autism. (see Miles et.al.
 2005) Amer.
 J. Med.
-Genetics, Part A. 135 (2) 171-180. )
+Genetics, Part A. 135 (2) 171-180.)

 What is Asperger’s Disorder?
 How is it different from autism?

-Asperger’s Disorder is an autism spectrum disorder first identified by Hans Asperger in Austria in 1944.
-According to DSM-IV(299.80) children with Asperger’s Disorder have impairment in social interactions, restricted and stereotyped interests, clinically significant impairment in social and other important areas of functioning, no significant delay in language development and no significant delay in cognitive development or age appropriate self-help skills.
+Asperger's Disorder is an autism spectrum disorder first identified by Hans Asperger in Austria in 1944.
+According to DSM-IV (299.80) children with Asperger's Disorder have qualitative impairment in social interactions, restricted and stereotyped interests, causes clinically significant impairment in social and other important areas of functioning, no significant delay in language development and no significant delay in cognitive development or age appropriate self-help skills.

 Why does my child have to be assessed with the ADOS?